-Data Grids in OroCRM
+Data Grids in Orocrm

 Grid in OroCRM is a very convenient way to display information about all or few records of an entity.
 Default OroCRM has a lot of grids for different entities.
 OroCRM developers provided a useful and easy way to create grids for a custom entity or display some specific information for default entities.